-In 2023 the College library will be relocated to a new building, 'Horizons', which is included in Stage 3 construction.
-The new facilities will include a contemporary design to maximise student engagement and learning, with the provision of well-furnished private and collaborative learning spaces and a designated Stage 6 (senior) area.
-A balance of electronic and hard copy resources will be available to cater for a diverse range of student learners.
+Opening each day at 8:30am and located in 'Horizons', this new facility includes a contemporary design to maximise student engagement and learning, with the provision of well-furnished private and collaborative learning spaces and a designated Stage 6 (senior) area.
+A balance of electronic and hard copy resources are available to cater for a diverse range of student learners.